hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ## EEA Methods

-!!!note
-    EEA methods are for [privacy](../Privacy/Privacy-Overview.md) features.
-Privacy features are under development and will be available in v1.1.

 !!! note
     The `EEA` API methods are not enabled by default.
 Use the [`--rpc-http-api`](Pantheon-CLI-Syntax.md#rpc-http-api) or [`--rpc-ws-api`](Pantheon-CLI-Syntax.md#rpc-ws-api) options to enable the `EEA` API methods.